TegSingh/Github-Python/README.md

 2. **File_info:** This file contains information about number of commits per file **NOTE:** These results are dependent on the number of commits provide as command line argument.
 3. **Author_name_list:** This file contains the list of the authors/contributors of a project or git repo
+4. **Author_info.json:** This file contains links and contributions for individual authors
+5. **Repo_info.json:** This file contains links to the API we can access to get information about authors, collaborators, commits, etc